-Commission revenue decreased by \$73.43 million, or 17.5%, for the three months ended March 31, 2009 compared with the three months ended March 31, 2008, fueled primarily by declining market conditions resulting in a reduction in our trailing commissions.
-In addition, there has been a shift in product mix from mutual funds to fixed annuities and fixed income securities, which offer retail investors a stronger rate of return in the current interest environment.
-These declines were offset in part by an increase in trade volume for which we earn a commission.
+Commission revenue decreased by \$73.7 million, or 16.7%, for the three months ended June 30, 2009 compared with the three months ended June 30, 2008, as the declining market conditions resulted in a reduction in our transaction and trailing commissions.
+In addition, there has been a shift in product mix from mutual funds and variable annuities to fixed annuities and fixed income securities due to a shift in investor demand.